Beak: Preening

 The beak of birds plays a role in removing skin parasites (ectoparasites) such as lice.
 It is mainly the tip of the beak that does this.
 Studies have shown that inserting a bit to stop birds from using the tip results in increased parasite loads in pigeons.

 Birds that have naturally deformed beaks have also been noted to have higher levels of parasites.

 It is thought that the overhang at the end of the top portion of the beak (that is the portion that begins to curve downwards) slides against the lower beak to crush parasites.

 This overhang of the beak is thought to be under stabilising natural selection.
 Very long beaks are thought to be selected against because they are prone to a higher number of breaks, as has been demonstrated in rock pigeons.
 Beaks with no overhang would be unable to effectively remove and kill ectoparasites as mentioned above.
 Studies have supported there is a selection pressure for an intermediate amount of overhang.
-Western Scrub Jays who had more symmetrical bills (i.e. those with less of an overhang), were found to have higher amounts of lice when tested.
-The same pattern has been seen in surveys of Peruvian birds.
+Western scrub jays who had more symmetrical bills (i.e. those with less of an overhang), were found to have higher amounts of lice when tested.
+The same pattern has been found in surveys of Peruvian birds.

-Additionally, because of the role beaks play in preening, this is evidence for coevolution of the beak overhang morphology and body morphology of parasites.
+Additionally because of the role beaks play in preening, this is evidence for coevolution of the beak overhang morphology and body morphology of parasites.
 Artificially removing the ability to preen in birds, followed by readdition of preening ability was shown to result in changes in body size in lice.
 Once the ability of the birds to preen was reintroduced, the lice were found to show declines in body size suggesting they may evolve in response to preening pressures from birds who could respond in turn with changes in beak morphology.

-Communication
+Communicative percussion

 A number of species, including storks, some owls, frogmouths and the noisy miner, use bill clapping as a form of communication.
+Some woodpecker species are known to use percussion as a courtship activity, whereas males get the (aural) attention of females from a distance and then impress them with the sound volume and pattern.
+This explains why humans are sometimes inconvenienced by pecking that clearly has no feeding purpose (such as when the bird pecks on chimneys or sheet metal).